Sir Henry Wilson, 1st Baronet: 1912

-After Agadir the MO1 section under Harper became a key branch in preparing for war.
-Churchill, newly appointed to the Admiralty, was more receptive to Army-Navy cooperation.
-Intelligence suggested (8 January) that Germany was getting ready for war in April 1912.
-In February 1912 Wilson inspected the docks at Rouen, had meetings in Paris with Joffre, de Castelnau and Millerand (War Minister), visited Foch, now commanding a division at Chaumont, and inspected southern Belgium and the Maastricht appendix with Major Sackville-West ("Tit Willow") who had been on his directing staff at Camberley and now worked at MO2.
-Sir John French, the new CIGS (March 1912), was receptive to Wilson's wishes to prepare for war and to cooperate with Belgium, although in the end the Belgian Government refused to cooperate and remained strictly neutral until the outbreak of war, with the Belgians even deploying a division in 1914 to guard against British violation of Belgian neutrality.
-In April Wilson played golf at Ostend for two days with Tom Bridges, briefing him for talks with the Belgians, whom Wilson wanted to strengthen Liege and Namur.
+Intelligence suggested that Germany was preparing for war in April 1912.
+Sir John French, the new CIGS, was receptive to Wilson's wishes to prepare for war.
 Through his brother Jemmy, Wilson forged links with the new Conservative leader Bonar Law.
 Jemmy had been on the platform in Belfast in April 1912 when Law addressed a mass meeting against Home Rule, and in the summer of 1912 he came to London to work for the Ulster Defence League (run by Walter Long and Charlie Hunter).
-At Charlie Hunter's suggestion, Wilson dined with Law (23 June 1912).
-He was impressed by him and spent an hour and three-quarters discussing Ireland and defence matters.
+Wilson dined with Law and was impressed by him, discussing Ireland and defence matters.
 That summer he began having regular talks with Long, who used Wilson as a conduit to try to establish cross-party defence agreement with Churchill.